peterhinch/micropython-mqtt/mqtt_as/README.md

 There is a single arg `packet` which is a bytes object being the DNS query.
 The default object queries the Google DNS server.

+Please note that this is merely a convenience method.
+It is not used by the client code and its use is entirely optional.

 ### 3.2.10 dprint

 If the class variable `DEBUG` is true, debug messages are output via `dprint`.